 Your first TMS treatment will depend on your specific need and diagnosis.
 Generally, we will determine how much stimulation is needed during the first session.
 This session can last about 30 minutes to an hour.

 After the first treatment, all other sessions last approximately 5 minutes.
-Patients will typically receive treatments 5 days per week, Monday through Friday, for 5-6 weeks.
-There will be a total of 36 treatments.
+Patients will typically receive treatments 5 days per week, Monday through Friday, for 6 to 7 weeks.
+There will be a total of 35 to 36 treatments.

 Safety precautions for TMS patients